Mythic-Projects/Titanium/README.md

 [Spigot-2380] Hitting in the air will always load the chunk at 0,0 by md_5

-[Paper-0044] Use UserCache for player heads [Paper-0076] Optimized light level comaprsions by Aikar [Paper-0144] Improve Minecraft Hopper Performance [Paper-0302] Don't load chunks for villager door check by Aikar
+[Paper-0044] Use UserCache for player heads [Paper-0072] Fix Furnace cook time bug when lagging by Aikar [Paper-0076] Optimized light level comaprsions by Aikar [Paper-0144] Improve Minecraft Hopper Performance [Paper-0302] Don't load chunks for villager door check by Aikar